-Syrris’ increasing success in 2006 allowed it to develop a lower cost alternative to Africa known as FRX.
-This modular, cost-effective flow chemistry system makes flow chemistry accessible to everyone and increased the Syrris global user base.
+Syrris’ increasing success in 2006 allowed it to develop a lower cost alternative to Africa known as FRX (now superseded by Asia).
+This modular, cost-effective flow chemistry system made flow chemistry accessible to everyone and increased the Syrris global user base.

 Atlas - Automated Synthesis System

 The Atlas range of automated batch reactor products was launched in August 2006.
 Designed specifically for ease of use, all Atlas products require no tools, are highly chemically resistant and can be controlled by the hardware or PC software.
 Atlas allows the control of one or many reactions at a time with volumes from 5 litres to 1ml in jacketed reactors, flasks or vials.